radical-cybertools/radical.entk/doc/index.rst

    :width: 160pt
    :align: right

-The Ensemble MD Toolkit is a Python library for developing and executing large- scale ensemble-based Molecular Dynamics (MD) simulations and workflows.
+The Ensemble MD Toolkit is a Python library for developing and executing large-scale ensemble-based Molecular Dynamics (MD) simulations and workflows.
 It is being developed by the `RADICAL Research Group <http://radical.rutgers.edu/>`_ at Rutgers University.
 Ensemble MD Toolkit is released under the `MIT License
 <http://opensource.org/licenses/MIT>`_.